 The rules are reasonable, based on the “nature of the beasts” and common sense:

 To prevent choking, don‘t give capsules to children.
-Use a powder formula instead, or just open the capsule and pour its contents into a lukewarm beverage (not hot, heat will kill bacteria).
+Use a powder formula instead, or open the capsule and pour its contents into a lukewarm beverage (not hot, heat will kill bacteria).
 Shake well, and serve it to your child, who should have an empty stomach.

 Supplemental probiotics are the most accessible, inexpensive, and easiest form of oral bacterial therapy.
 You can take these supplements continuously, periodically, or on an as-needed basis, relying on your observations of stools and other symptoms of dysbacteriosis as described here and in my book.

 If you are healthy, taking quality probiotics may counteract the impact of environmental pollution on your digestive organs and immune system.
-This is the next best option to living and working on a small organic farm, surrounded by pristine meadows, virgin springs, and free-range livestock.
+It is the next best option to living and working on a small organic farm, surrounded by pristine meadows, virgin springs, and free-range livestock.